Identifying the need for evidence, determining the evidence synthesis type, and establishing a Review Team

 O = Relative change in fish populations

 Table 2.3.
-Elements of a reviewable PICO/PECO question: normally a permutation of ‘does intervention/exposure I/E applied to populations of subjects P produce a measurable amount of outcome O when compared with comparator C?’.
+Elements of a reviewable PICO/PECO question: normally a permutation of ‘does intervention/exposure I/E applied to populations of subjects P produce a different amount of a measurable outcome O when compared with comparator C?’

 |Population (of subjects)||Unit of study (e.g. ecosystem, species) that should be defined in terms of the statistical populations of subject(s) to which the intervention will be applied.|

 |Intervention/exposure||Proposed management regime, policy, action or the environmental variable to which the subject populations are exposed.|